ivoa/dm-usecases/usecases/combined_data/mcd-implementation/README.md

 # Implementation of 'Combined Data' case

 # Overview
-This case exercises the FOREIGNKEY feature to associate Spectra to each Source record.
+This case exercises the PRIMARYKEY|FOREIGNKEY feature of the Mapping syntax to assocate data from the Detection table to the corresponding Master table record.

-Data: 4XMM DR9

 The primary goals:
-* Exercise the assocated data feature.
+* Exercise the assocated data feature of the MANGO model.

 The data has been annotated using IVOA VO-DML Mapping syntax.
 The annotation was produced using the 'Jovial' modeling toolset (Java).
 Jovial